tluan95/Green-Defense/README.md

 Install pygame: https://www.pygame.org/wiki/GettingStarted

-Clone the Repo and start the game from main page.
+Clone the Repo and start the game from mainPage.py.

 by Teddo_code